 If you're 40-74 you should ask your doctor or nurse for a heart health check to assess your risk of having a heart attack in the next 10 years.

 Identifying and managing a condition such as high blood pressure or high cholesterol could help lower your risk of a heart attack in the future.
-If you have a family history of cardiovascular disease make sure you tell your doctor or nurse.
-You are considered to have a family history of cardiovascular disease if:
+You are considered to have a family history of heart and circulatory diseases if:

-- your father or brother was under the age of 55 when they were diagnosed with cardiovascular disease, or
+- your father or brother was under the age of 55 when they were diagnosed with heart and circulatory disease, or

-- your mother or sister was under the age of 65 when they were diagnosed with cardiovascular disease.
+- your mother or sister was under the age of 65 when they were diagnosed with heart and circulatory disease.

-For women, your hormones may give you some protection from cardiovascular disease in your pre-menopause years.
-Post menopause, your risk of getting cardiovascular disease rises - and continues to rise as your get older.
-It is then important to be aware of the lifestyle factors that can increase your chances of developing cardiovascular disease.
+For women, your hormones may give you some protection from heart and circulatory diseases in your pre-menopause years.
+Post menopause, your risk rises - and continues to rise as your get older.
+It is then important to be aware of the lifestyle factors that can increase your chances of developing heart and circulatory diseases.